International Research Management Course

 An increasing number of non-Scandinavian research managers are working in the Scandinavian countries.
 This very intensive course addresses the principles of research management and leadership as well as the challenges met by international research managers working in Scandinavian research institutions.

-You can download the 2019 brochure above.
-The 2020 version will soon be available.
-Register as “interested” above and we will keep you updated.
+You can download the 2020 brochure above.
 A similar programme is offered in Danish (9 days) for Scandinavian-speaking research managers.

 WHY CHOOSE THIS COURSE?